abdullahnasre/Guru-99/README.md

 * Make your changes and submit a pull request.

 ## License
-* Nop Commerce is licensed under the MIT License.
+* Guru 99 is licensed under the MIT License.